open-contracting-archive/kingfisher-vagrant/docs/hosted.rst

 **Querying the database using psql**

-When connected to the kingfisher process server, the `psql` command can be used to query the database from the command line.
+When connected to the kingfisher process server as the *ocdskfp* user, the `psql` command can be used to query the database from the command line.

 To connect to the database use the following command::